micole/MicroserviceTest/notes.md

 Ok, got shoutcloud to work for me.
 Going to clean up the application code a bit and then see if I can automate the EB work.

+Need to write down steps for how to spin up the EB via commandline.

+Currently editing WriteUp file for what my next steps would be.
+This file is for seeing my thoughts and work as I progressed, while that file would be the professional "Readme" and future steps of the project.